-If you're a teacher who's new to CodeHS or an administrator helping your teachers use CodeHS for this first time, check out this quick-start guide to get set up fast!
+If you're a teacher who's new to CodeHS or an administrator helping your teachers use CodeHS for this first time, check out Preparing for Your First Day to get set up fast!

 Video Guide for Students

-This video for students (Youtube) covers the site from the student perspective and gives tips for collaborating effectively with you and debugging their own code.
+This article for students covers the site from the student perspective and gives tips for collaborating effectively with you and debugging their own code.